SCP5637/PigPicPot/README.md

 2. Run `run.bat` to start the application.
 The program will automatically generate tags for your images.
 3. Click on the tags at various levels to filter and find the image you want on the right.
 4. Left-click an image to copy it.
+5. Use the favorites feature to save your preferred images by right-clicking on images and adding them to favorites.
+6. Press `LeftCtrl+LeftAlt+B` to open the mini-mode window.

+### Building and Deployment

+1. Run the `build.bat` script to build the release version.
+2. After building, the release files will be located in the `Release` folder.

 **Note**: Because the program processes and potentially repairs all GIF files on its first run, you may experience a short delay before all GIF thumbnails appear if you have a very large number of them.
 This is normal behavior.